kstlouis/hammerspoon/README.md

 Checks your current wifi's SSID and changes volume settings accordingly.
 Mutes the system volume if away from home SSID, and unmutes when you return.

 No more pesky alerts when you first open your laptop in class or in a meeting!
+_Note: works 99% of the time.
+Not 100%.
+Every so often, volume won't actually be muted.
+Need to look into that._

 ### Hammerspoon Config Watcher
 Looks for a change in init.lua file, and reloads the config in Hammerspoon.
-No more reloading manually.
+No manual reloading.

 ### Keystroke Simulator
 Some website are really dumb and don't allow pasting into input fields, really tough if you use a password manager.
-This will simulate keyboard type events and allow you to paste whatever is in your clipboard as normal
+This will simulate keyboard type events and allow you to paste whatever is in your clipboard as normal.

 ### Window management tools
 This section (mostly) comes from a bunch of [SizeUp](http://www.irradiatedsoftware.com/sizeup/) emulation code that I found [here](https://gist.github.com/josephholsten/1e17c7418d9d8ec0e783).
 Only kept the actions to move the active window from one monitor to the next.
 Also modified them to optionally make the active window fullscreen after moving the new monitor with an alternate key binding.